goodeggs/tap-pagerduty/README.md

 $ pipenv shell
 ```

-ALternatively, you can run individual commands within the environment without entering the shell:
+Alternatively, you can run individual commands within the environment without entering the shell:

 ```bash
 $ pipenv run <command>